jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl_automatically_w_variables.rst

 .. include:: ../../links.rst

 ########################################################################################################
-how to make a python test driven development environment on Windows without Windows Subsystem for Linux
+how to make a python test driven development environment on Windows without Windows Subsystem for Linux with variables
 ########################################################################################################

 .. raw:: html